twinstar6980/Twinning.Documentation/english/usage.md

 		> `*.pam.json` is obtained by decoding `*.pam` files by toolkit.

 	2. If the exploded view required for the animation is located in the same directory as the animation file, the animation can be rendered normally.
-Otherwise, you need to click the button on the right side of the ⌈ Image Directory ⌋ text box to select the directory where the exploded view is located.
+Otherwise, you need to click the button on the right side of the ⌈ Texture Directory ⌋ text box to select the directory where the exploded view is located.

 	3. Through other UI controls, you can select the sub-animation you want to play, adjust the playback interval and frame rate, set component filter items, etc.